gvyshnya/tab-feb-2021/README.md

 *“The sun's rays do not burn until brought to a focus” (Alexander Graham Bell)*

 # Introduction
-This repo contains the artifacts of various AutoML and ML Experiments on Kaggle's Feb 2021 Tabular Contest Dataset
+This repo contains the artifacts of various AutoML and ML Experiments on [Kaggle's Feb 2021 Tabular Contest Dataset](https://www.kaggle.com/c/tabular-playground-series-feb-2021).

 # Setup of the Experiments

-The initial promising attempt to build the ML Model (https://www.kaggle.com/gvyshnya/ensemble-lgb-xgb-catboost-optimized), scored 0.84247 on the public LB, was engineered as follows
+The initial promising attempt to build the ML Model (https://www.kaggle.com/gvyshnya/ensemble-lgb-xgb-catboost-optimized) was engineered as follows

 -	Weighted Ensemble of several GBDT-style models (lightgbm, xgboost, and catboost);
 -	Basic feature engineering (cat variables label-encoded, and numeric variables passed to the standard scaler);